 The result is the opening up of a wide “representation gap”—a space on the political map with large numbers of voters but few mainstream politicians or parties—into which the populist right is now rapidly expanding as cultural issues rise in salience.

-To wit: this perception is a substantial problem for Democrats, as these issues strike at the core of voters’ anxieties about the state of the country and their communities in what feels to many of them like an increasingly unstable time.
-If Democrats aren’t willing or able to offer more reassuring answers, they can’t be surprised by Americans’ continued openness to supporting Trump and others like him.
+This perception strikes at the core of voters’ anxieties about the state of the country and their communities in what feels to many of them like an increasingly unstable time.
+And if Democrats aren’t willing or able to offer more reassuring answers, they can’t be surprised when people turn to figures like Trump.

-The party is thus in urgent need of a new approach to issues like immigration and crime.
-And there are some good examples from the recent past of what this path forward could look like.
+The party is thus in urgent need of a new approach to addressing social disorder, and there are some good examples from the recent past of what this path forward could look like.

 Denmark

-Two weeks after my February immigration piece came out, the estimable David Leonhardt published a lengthy treatise examining how Denmark has managed to avoid the fate of other European countries where a populist, nativist right is surging.
-Leonhardt he zeroed in on a clear cause: the Danish center-left party, the Social Democrats, chose to use their power to tackle the immigration issue before the right could weaponize it.
+Two weeks after I published my February immigration piece, the estimable David Leonhardt wrote a lengthy treatise examining how Denmark has managed to avoid the fate of other European countries where a populist, nativist right is surging.
+He zeroed in on a clear factor: the Danish center-left party, the Social Democrats, chose to use its power to tackle the immigration issue before the right could weaponize it.

-Leonhardt notes that Denmark’s liberals have succeeded in pursuing much of their domestic agenda, including continuing to provide a generous welfare state for its people, expanding worker protections, combatting climate change, and more.
-But simultaneously, they took a very different approach to immigration:
+Leonhardt notes that Denmark’s liberals have succeeded in pursuing much of their domestic agenda—continuing to provide a generous welfare state for its people, expanding worker protections, combatting climate change, and more—precisely because they took a very different approach to immigration:

 Nearly a decade ago, after a surge in migration caused by wars in Libya and Syria, [Prime Minister Mette Frederiksen] and her allies changed the Social Democrats’ position to be much more restrictive.
 They called for lower levels of immigration, more aggressive efforts to integrate immigrants and the rapid deportation of people who enter illegally.
 While in power, the party has enacted these policies.
 Denmark continues to admit immigrants, and its population grows more diverse every year.
 But the changes are happening more slowly than elsewhere.